-32.2 Statement of Purpose
+34.2 Statement of Purpose

-- 1. The Union and the City recognize the need to ensure a safe and healthy work environment.
-This policy is instituted to form a partnership between the City and the Union to assure that the workplace is free of employees whose job performance may be impaired by the abuse of drugs and/or alcohol, to assure that no employees are involved in the manufacture, sale, or use of an illegal substance or alcohol in the workplace, and to assure compliance with the provisions of the federal Drug-Free Workplace Act of 1988 (PL.
-100-690). - 2.
-To establish a policy that is responsive to the unique working conditions of a fire department and the potentially dangerous and responsible work that is performed by such employees. - 3.
-To create an environment that will, to the extent possible and that does not jeopardize public safety, regard drug/alcohol abuse and addiction as treatable illnesses. - 4.
-To communicate to all that the possession, manufacture, use, or sale of alcohol or illegal drugs on City premises or work sites is not tolerated. - 5.
-The Union and the City recognize that an employee has the obligation to perform his/her job unimpaired by drugs or alcohol.
-In the event an employee fails to fulfill his/her obligations in this regard, it is the responsibility of the City and the Union to remove such employees from the work environment to prevent the endangerment of the employee, fellow employees, and/or the public. - 6.
-It is the intent of the parties to recognize employee concerns for personal privacy and to maintain such privacy in the execution of this policy or procedures to the extent possible, unless otherwise required by law. - 7.
-To establish uniform disciplinary and/or rehabilitation procedures and to clarify that off-duty conduct shall not be grounds for disciplinary action unless such conduct directly impairs the employee's on-the-job performance or is otherwise just cause for discipline regarding off-duty conduct.
+- 1) The Union and the City recognize the need to ensure a safe and healthy work environment.
+This policy is instituted to form a partnership between the City and the Union to assure that the workplace is free of employees whose job performance may be impaired by the abuse of drugs and/or alcohol, to assure that no employees are involved in the manufacture, sale, or use of an illegal substance or alcohol or marijuana in the workplace, and to assure compliance with the provisions of the federal Drug-Free Workplace Act of 1988 (PL.
+100-690). - 2) To establish a policy that is responsive to the unique working conditions of a fire department and the potentially dangerous and responsible work that is performed by such employees. - 3) To create an environment that will, to the extent possible and that does not jeopardize public safety, regard drug/alcohol abuse and addiction as treatable illnesses. - 4) To communicate to all that the possession, manufacture, use, or sale of alcohol, marijuana or illegal drugs on City premises or work sites is not tolerated. - 5) The Union and the City recognize that an employee has the obligation to perform his/her job unimpaired by drugs or alcohol.
+In the event an employee fails to fulfill his/her obligations in this regard, it is the responsibility of the City and the Union to remove such employees from the work environment to prevent the endangerment of the employee, fellow employees, and/or the public. - 6) It is the intent of the parties to recognize employee concerns for personal privacy and to maintain such privacy in the execution of this policy or procedures to the extent possible, unless otherwise required by law. - 7) To establish uniform disciplinary and/or rehabilitation procedures and to clarify that off-duty conduct shall not be grounds for disciplinary action unless such conduct directly impairs the employee's on-the-job performance or is otherwise just cause for discipline regarding off-duty conduct.

-32.3 Prohibited Substances
+34.3 Prohibited Substances

-Drugs shall be defined as narcotics, depressants, stimulants, hallucinogens, cannabis, and alcohol substances whose dissemination is regulated by law or this policy.
+Drugs shall be defined as narcotics, depressants, stimulants, hallucinogens, cannabis, and alcohol - substances whose dissemination is regulated by law or this policy.
 This definition shall include over-the-counter drugs and/or drugs that require a prescription or other written approval from a licensed physician or dentist for their use.
 Drugs included under this policy are as follows:

-- a. alcohol
+- 1) alcohol

-- b. cannabis/marijuana
+- 2) cannabis/marijuana

-- c. cocaine
+- 3) cocaine

-- d. heroin
+- 4) heroin

-- e. opium or opiates
+- 5) opium or opiates

-- f. phencyclidine (PCP)
+- 6) phencyclidine (PCP)

-- g. lysergic acid diethylamide (LSD)
+- 7) lysergic acid diethylamide (LSD)

-- h. barbiturates
+- 8) barbiturates

-- I. amphetamines or methamphetamines
+- 9) amphetamines or methamphetamines

-- j. methaqualone
+- 10) methaqualone

-- k. mescaline
+- 11) mescaline

+- 12) glutethimide

+- 13) phencyclidine

+- 14) procyclidine

-- I. glutethimide - m. phencyclidine - n. procyclidine - o. other controlled substances as now defined, or hereinafter defined, under RCW 69.50.101 - p. a prescription drug for which the employee does or does not have a current, valid, personal prescription and which is not authorized or approved for use on the job - q. any over-the-counter drug which may impair job performance and safety
+- 15) other controlled substances as now defined, or hereinafter defined, under RCW 69.50.101

+- 16) a prescription drug for which the employee does or does not have a current, valid, personal prescription and which is not authorized or approved for use on the job

+- 17) any over-the-counter drug which may impair job performance and safety